DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Experiments

 \section{Experiments}

-We evaluate \DGT using dynamic graph link prediction, which has been widely used in~\citep{sankar2018dynamic,goyal2018dyngem} to compare its performance with a variety of static and dynamic graph representation learning baselines.
-Besides, \DGT can also be applied to other downstream tasks such as node classification.
-We defer node classification results to Appendix~\ref{section:node_cls}.
+We evaluate \our using dynamic graph link prediction, which has been widely used in~\cite{sankar2018dynamic,goyal2018dyngem} to compare its performance with a variety of static and dynamic graph representation learning baselines.
+Results on node classification is deferred to Appendix~\ref{section:node_cls}.